 How I Use These Charts

-I have the charts hanging in my classroom at the beginning of the school year.
-Since this is the vocabulary I will introduce in Unit 1 for math, it is great to already have it displayed.
+I have the charts in my classroom at the beginning of the school year.
+Since this is the vocabulary I will introduce in Unit 1 for math, it is great to have it already displayed.
 However, you can hang them as you teach them.
 Many of the terms will have been introduced in fourth grade, too – so it’s a great review for incoming students.

 I hope you all enjoy it!
-Please comment below with any suggestions you have or ideas for using these engagement charts!
+Please comment below with any suggestions or ideas for using these engagement charts!
 Want to grab a free sample?
 Click the button below to grab yours today.